-As part of the online application, applicants are asked to provide the names and email addresses for each of their recommenders so that ASU can contact them directly to solicit letters.
+As part of the online application, applicants are asked to provide the names and email addresses for each of their recommenders so that ASU can contact them directly to solicit letters of recommendation.
 As part of the application process, you will be asked if you do or do not waive your right to review the letter of recommendation sent on your behalf.
 Each recommender will be informed of your decision and asked to submit their letter of recommendation electronically to ASU.
 We prefer that two of these letters be from persons familiar with your academic work, unless you have been away from school for many years.
 It is in your best interests to request that these letters address, in a detailed way, your promise as a scientist-practitioner, career goals, and interpersonal competence.
 Please remind recommenders that they will upload directly through the ASU electronic system.

-GRE SCORE REPORT
+GRE SCORE REPORT (OPTIONAL)

-Send separately to ASU Graduate College.
+The GRE General Test is not required.
+However, if you choose to submit GRE scores, please send separately to ASU Graduate College.
 Use University Code 4007 for submitting GRE.
 There is no department code.
 If a department code is requested, use 0000.
-GRE Score Reports must be no more than 5 years old at the time of application.
-Therefore, test results older than September 1, 2013 are not considered valid for the AY19-20 admission cycle.
+GRE scores must be taken within five years of the start date of the semester to which the student applies.
+Therefore, test results older than September 1, 2015 are not considered valid for the AY21-22 admission cycle.